Why Workday and Okta make Good Bedfellows for Integration

 Active Directory

-If you search for the user in AD you will see the user has also propagated to AD.
-Check the attributes in AD, and you will see the job title has propagated as well.
-They have been added to the Sales group, and this user will follow all AD policies for Sales.
-This user also has an AD account created an activated where they can use to access any AD resources.
+If you search for the user in AD, you will see that the user has also been propagated to AD.
+Check the attributes in AD, and you will notice that the job title has propagated as well.
+They have been added to the Sales group, and this user will adhere to all AD policies for Sales.
+Furthermore, this user has an AD account created and activated, which they can use to access any AD resources.

 Offboarding

-If you terminate user in Workday, the user will be deactivated in Okta and unassigned from all Groups and applications.
-They also have been deactivated in AD.
+If you terminate a worker in Workday, the user will be deactivated in Okta and unassigned from all groups and applications.
+Additionally, they will be deactivated in AD.
 If you had Lifecycle management activated for each application, Okta will deactivate each account and free up the license for each application.

 Reports in Okta

 • We can get reports on particular apps.
-Who is assigned, when they were assigned and how they got assigned (groups based or individual or if users manually requested access to the app)
+Who is assigned, when they were assigned and how they got assigned (groups based or individuals or if users manually requested access to the app)

 • The system log generates a log for every single thing that happens in your Okta tenant